postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/postman-sandbox-api-reference.md

 ## Scripting workflows

-The `postman` object provides the `setNextRequest` method for building request workflows when you use the [collection runner](/docs/running-collections/building-workflows/).
+The `postman` object provides the `setNextRequest` method for building request workflows when you use the [collection runner](/docs/running-collections/building-workflows/) or [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/).

 > Note that `setNextRequest` has no effect when you run requests using the **Send** button, it only comes into effect when you run a collection.